alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 This article answers the following question: How likely is it that a given Ethereum staking pool controlling `p` of the stake proposes `k` consecutive blocks within an epoch.

-After *The Merge* (transition from Proof of Work to Proof of Stake ), this is of paramount importance since it opens up a new dimension for *Maximal Extractable Value*[[1]](https://ethereum.org/en/developers/docs/mev/).
+After *The Merge* (transition from Proof of Work to Proof of Stake ), this is of paramount importance since it opens up a new dimension for *Maximal Extractable Value*<sup>[[1]](https://ethereum.org/en/developers/docs/mev/)</sup>.

 To begin with, these probabilities are analytically modeled and then validated through Montecarlo simulations.
 To conclude, on-chain data is used to study n-consecutive block proposals for Coinbase, a well-known entity in the Ethereum consensus layer.

 1 Introduction
 ---

-Ethereum is a [byzantine fault tolerant](https://en.wikipedia.org/wiki/Byzantine_fault) public distributed database (a.k.a. blockchain) that is made out of thousands of nodes storing its information, making it one of the most resilient systems invented so far.
+Ethereum is a byzantine fault tolerant<sup>[[2]](https://en.wikipedia.org/wiki/Byzantine_fault)</sup> public distributed database (a.k.a. blockchain) that is made out of thousands of nodes storing its information, making it one of the most resilient systems invented so far.
 Technically, it can store arbitrary information but the main use case in the last few years has been related to finance, where the blockchain is used as a ledger, storing account balances.

 Miners (or validators, as they will be called after September 2022 once Ethereum migrates from Proof of Work to Proof of Stake) are responsible for updating the database, taking turns at a constant peace of 12 seconds, creating new blocks aggregating multiple valid transactions and appending them to the blockchain.
 They collect a fee in return, which incentivizes them to behave properly and include as many transactions as possible.